Hypnum: Sporangium

 Orientation of the sporangium can be erect, inclined, or horizontal.
 Sporangium shape varies from cylindrical to ovoid.
 The sporangium is also typically curved.
 There tends to be a contraction below the sporangium opening.
 All species have two rows of peristome teeth.
 The outer surface of exostome teeth have zigzag lines as well as lamellae.
 The annulus is either 1-3- times seriate or has very minimal amounts of cell differentiation.
 The operculum is conical to round in shape.

 Spores produced by the sporangium are round and can be smooth or papillose in texture.

 Reproduction

 In terms of sexual reproduction, Hypnum mosses are autoicous, dioicous, or phyllodioicous.
 Hypnum mosses do not have any specialized forms of asexual reproduction.

 Human use

 Historically, Hypnum mosses were used to stuff bedding because they were falsely believed to have sleep-inducing properties.

 Hypnum curvifolium, commonly known as "sheet moss", is used by some florists.

+The CityTree air filter, present in many European cities, uses Hypnum to capture and consume pollutants.